 On historic commercial buildings, awnings and canopies shield window and door openings from the sun, shelter customers and products from inclement weather, and provide advertising space.
 Retractable canvas awnings were a common feature of historic storefronts.
-Awnings are useful for introducing color to a commercial building facade and softens the transition between upper and lower portions of the façade.
+Awnings are useful for introducing color to a commercial building façade and softening the transition between upper and lower portions of the façade.
 Typical historic storefront awnings are triangular when viewed from the side and often contain a short vertical valence on the bottom.

-Special attention should be placed on the sizing and positioning of new awnings to reflect the traditional storefront rhythm seen in the surrounding historic district.
+Special attention should be given to the sizing and positioning of new awnings to reflect the traditional storefront rhythm seen in the surrounding historic district.

-- · Identifying, retaining, and preserving any historic awning and its associated components such as retractable awnings and awning frames.
+- · Identifying, retaining, and preserving Identifying, retaining, and preserving historic awnings and associated components.
 Maintenance and repairs are done in a manner that preserves sound materials - · Replacing an awning that is damaged beyond repair with in-kind materials and design - Removing non-historic awnings that obscure character defining features

-- · If repairing or replacing an awning in-kind is not feasible, selecting a replacement awning that is historically compatible with the historic in terms of shape, material, color, texture, and design - · Installing awnings on a building that did not historically have awnings, so long as the new awnings are historically appropriate in terms of shape, color,
+- · If repairing or replacing an awning in-kind is not feasible, selecting a replacement awning that is historically compatible with the historic in terms of shape, material, color, texture, and design - · Installing awnings on a building that did not historically have awnings, so long as the new awnings are historically appropriate in terms of shape, color, material, and design, do

-- material, and design and do not damage or obscure historic materials - Installing awnings on a building which no longer has its historic awnings using historic photographs or drawings to guide the design of the new awnings - · Installing new awnings which match the width of a storefront bay and is in keeping with the rhythm of the existing historic
+- not damage or obscure historic materials, and are compatible with nearby historic buildings. - Installing awnings on a building which no longer has its historic awnings using historic photographs or drawings to guide the design of the new awnings - · Installing new awnings which match the width of a storefront bay and is in keeping with the rhythm of the existing historic

-- · Removing historic awnings that could be retained through repair or continued use - · Altering the shape of historic awnings - Replacing historic awnings with new awnings of a different shape, material, texture, or design - · Installing awnings or canopies that obscure historic features - · Installing translucent, backlit awnings
+- · Removing historic awnings that could be retained through repair or continued use - · Altering the shape of historic awnings - · Replacing historic awnings with new awnings of a different shape, material, texture, or design - Installing awnings or canopies that obscure historic features and are under-or over-sized for the openings they shelter. - · Installing translucent, backlit